thibaut-neoledge/azure-docs.fr-fr/articles/mobile-services-ios-get-started-push.md

             @"deviceToken" : delegate.deviceToken
         };

     This adds a reference to the  **QSAppDelegate** to obtain the device token and then modifies the request payload to include that device token.

-    > [WACOM.NOTE] You must add this code before to the call to the <strong>addItem</strong> method.
+    > [WACOM.NOTE] Vous devez ajouter ce code avant d'appeler la méthode <strong>addItem</strong>.

 L'application est mise à jour et prend en charge les notifications Push.